rangle/augury/README.md

 To try out with an example application, refer to instructions in [README](./example-apps/todo-mvc-example/README.md).

-In order to use this extension with your own application, you will need to make a slight modification to your code.
-See section [Current Limitation](#current-limitations) below for more detailed instructions.

 ## Running Tests

 To execute all unit tests, run `npm test`.
 It bundles up all files that match `*.test.ts` into `build/test.js`, then runs it through tape-run in a headless Electron browser.